OSEA Collective Bargaining Agreement

 m.
 SUMMER BREAK WORK

-Certain classifications/positions as identified by the district have the ability to work from home and when this opportunity arises employees in those classifications may request work from home via district policy on Telework.
+Certain classifications/positions as identified by the district have the ability to work from home and when this opportunity arises employees in those classifications may request to work from home via district policy on telework.
 This policy may be jointly reviewed by the District and the Association once per year upon request of either party in order to assure that the policy is functioning as intended.

 ARTICLE 9 TRANSPORTATION DEPARTMENT